BuseKaylan/BuseKaylan/README.md

 In recent times, I participated in a Data Science Bootcamp organized by the IBB Data Laboratory.
 Our team's project, focusing on the analysis of disaster and emergency gathering areas, was selected as the top project among ten groups.

 Motivated to enhance my skills further, I recently enrolled in the Big Data and Business Analytics Master's program at Istanbul Technical University.
-Currently completing my first semester, I am committed to continuous learning, skill development, and exploring new projects in the fields of data science and machine learning.
+Currently completing my second semester, I am committed to continuous learning, skill development, and exploring new projects in the fields of data science and machine learning.

 Feel free to explore my GitHub repositories to see my latest projects and contributions!